 CAUSES OF EYE PAIN WHEN BLINKING

-Three different types of chemical burns are possible why does my eye hurts when I blink?:
+Three different types of chemical burns are possible why does my eye hurt when I blink?:

 Alkali Burns: These burns are the worst kind and are frequently brought on by cleaning supplies that contain ammonia, caustic soda, or lime.